buildkite-plugins/docker-buildkite-plugin/README.md

 ### `shm-size` (optional, string)

 Set the size of the `/dev/shm` shared memory filesystem mount inside the docker contianer.
 If unset, uses the default for the platform (typically `64mb`).
-See https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources for information on allowed formats.
+See [docker run’s runtime constraints documentation](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources) for information on allowed formats.

 Example: `2gb`